 - A new PI is expected to arrive on campus in possession of CS

-- A principal investigator with CS authorization dies or intends to terminate employment
+- A PI with CS authorization dies or intends to terminate employment

 - CSUA applications: Department Chairs review and approve or reject CSUA applications for their department.
 Department Chairs cannot authorize their own CSUA.